 At some point Martha relocated to Canton, Stark County, OH.

-Circa 1966-1967, when she would have been age 96-97, Martha resided in Canton.
-During those two years, she suffered the death of her 89-year-old brother Elza and 72-year-old daughter Mary Elizabeth Minard.
+Circa 1965-1967, when she would have been age 95-97, Martha resided in Canton.
+During those years, she suffered the death of her 62-year-old son Reason, the victim of a hit-and-run driver.
+She also lost her 89-year-old brother Elza and 72-year-old daughter Mary Elizabeth Minard.
 Martha was mentioned in their respective obituaries in the Grafton Sentinel and the Barbour Democrat.

 She later returned to her native West Virginia.
 In late April 1975, having reached the age of 100, she resided on Route 2 in Grafton, and endured the passing of her 59-year-old son Clifford.